 You can read my full report here: http://www.churchilltrust.com.au/fellows/detail/3571/

 I'm the founder of Robogals, and the Young Australian of the Year for 2012.
-Currently working on 2Mar Robotics, giving speeches around the country and in my final semester of my degrees in Mechatronics Engineering and Computer Science at the University of Melbourne.
+Currently working on 2Mar Robotics.
+I sometimes give speeches around the country.

 I tweet @maritacheng and I'm on Facebook.